I’m in two minds about smoothies.

 - Healthy plant and animal fats, ditto re. satiety and mood

 - Fiber to help regulate bowel health and feed our gut bacteria (more mood benefits!)

 - Probiotics, those very bacteria, which play countless beneficial roles in our bodies (mood-enhancement, anyone?)

 - Anti-inflammatory compounds in berries, fermented dairy, nut butter and avocado (yes, that too — inflammation is linked to depression)

-It’s versatile, too: You can vary yogurts and kefirs (vegans can use cashew yogurt, for example, and if you’re lactose-intolerant you can use lactose-free kefir and yogurt), fruits (stick to the low-glycemic ones that don’t spike your blood sugar: all berries, peaches and apricots) and fats (I alternate between avocado, almond butter and walnut or olive oil).
+It’s versatile, too: You can vary yogurts (vegans can use cashew yogurt, for example, and if you’re lactose-intolerant you can use lactose-free yogurt), fruits (stick to the low-glycemic ones that don’t spike your blood sugar: all berries, peaches and apricots) and fats (I alternate between ripe avocado, almond butter and walnut or olive oil).
 These are all classically Mediterranean ingredients.

 If your mornings are crazy-busy you can prepare this the night before, pour it into a leak-proof container (Mason jar or protein-shaker bottle), store it in the fridge and grab it on your way out the door the next morning.
 And if you’re tired and depleted by health issues or other disasters, you’ll love how little energy this recipe takes.